shawndibble/ultima/content/Places/Moonshade Isles.md

 ![[Pasted image 20240811004323.png|300]]
-# Location info
+# Quest notes
-A group of islands in which we suspect a phylactery is located.
+A group of islands in which we suspect the [[Release all the Phylacteries|first phylactery]] is located.
+Specifically in a town in Norland.